-This Chapter reviews the current clean energy market and financing needs.
-This includes a measurement of the clean energy market potential and the existing set of public sector financing activities design to support the achievement of that market potential.
-Finally this Chapter identifies the specific market gaps in the District that remain that could be served by a District Green Bank.
-The Appendix to this report also provides greater detail on the basic energy market and policy landscape in the District, and provides a more thorough accounting of all clean energy policies and programs.
+This chapter reviews the current clean energy market and financing needs.
+This includes a measurement of the clean energy market potential and the existing set of public sector financing activities currently in place to support the achievement of that market potential.
+Finally, the chapter identifies the specific market gaps in the District that remain which could be served by a Green Bank.
+The Appendix to this report also provides greater detail on the basic energy market and policy landscape in the District, and provides a more thorough accounting of clean energy policies and programs.